 Q: Do I need a pre-filter to filter water while backpacking?

-A: If you have to treat water from a murky source, a pre-filter is a valuable accessory to have.
-Pre-filters are required when using a water purifier as it filters out all physical impurities like dust, mud, sand, rust and silt from raw water.
+A: If you have to treat water from a murky source, a pre-filter is a valuable accessory to carry.
+Pre-filters are required when using a water purifier as it filters out all physical impurities like dust, mud, sand, rust, and silt from dirty water sources.

 Q: Can I filter any source of water with a camping water filter?